Sarani1612/the-veggie-patch/README.md

 - Feedback: Flash messages are displayed when a user has added, updated or deleted a recipe.

 ### Features Left to Implement
+- **Register and Login functionality**: it would be useful to add the option for users to register on the website.
+For now, the id_key serves to restrict who can edit and delete recipes which prevents others from randomly changing or deleting someone else's recipes, but it is possible for anyone to add a recipe, and a registration/login option would allow for some more control in this area.\
+It would also improve the user experience by giving them a profile overview where they would have quick access to all recipes added by themselves.
+- **Advanced categories**: The current categorization of recipes is fairly basic and only covers one meal type per recipe.
+Allowing multiple categories per recipe would make searching more efficient as some of them easily fit into more than one.
+It would then also be possible to categorize by type of cusinine (Indian, Italian etc) and dietary needs (gluten-free, low calorie etc).

 ## Technologies and Tools Used
 - HTML, CSS, JavaScript and Python were used to build the webpage